felipepimentel/ddialog/README.md

 3. Start a conversation in the chat window
 4. The AI will provide responses based on the uploaded documents and conversation context

+## 🛠️ Development

+- The project uses Alembic for database migrations
+- Frontend styling is done using Tailwind CSS and Shadcn UI
+- The application supports both light and dark modes
+- CORS is configured for local development

+## 🔧 Configuration

+- Frontend configuration files: `vite.config.ts`, `tsconfig.json`, `tailwind.config.js`, `postcss.config.js`
+- Backend configuration: `.env` file for environment variables, `alembic.ini` for database migrations

+## 🐳 Docker

+The project includes Dockerfiles for both frontend and backend, as well as a `docker-compose.dev.yml` for easy development setup.

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Make your changes and commit them: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature/your-feature-name`
+5. Submit a pull request

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

 - OpenRouter for their API
 - FastAPI team for their excellent web framework
 - React team for their powerful frontend library
+- Tailwind CSS for the utility-first CSS framework
+- Shadcn UI for the beautiful UI components

 ## 📞 Support